happyren/Reading-notes/InternetNotes.md

 ### Harware Technology

-Generally, there are two type transmission technology in daily usage.
+Generally, there are three type transmission technology in daily usage.

-> Broadcast link: Packet coubld be sent by any machine and recieved by all the others.
+1. Broadcast link: Packet coubld be sent by any machine and recieved by all the others.
 Machine only process packets intended to be received but drop those do not.

-> Multicasting: packets are transmitted to subset of machines.
+2. Multicasting: packets are transmitted to subset of machines.

-> Point-to-point link: Packet is sent by exactly one sender and received by exactly one receiver.
+3. Point-to-point link: Packet is sent by exactly one sender and received by exactly one receiver.

 And the technology could also be categorized by scale: